 ARFID is generally understood as having three main types, known to professionals as ARFID “presentations,” and many patients experience symptoms or behaviors of more than one presentation.
 These subtypes are:

 - Low interest in food and low appetite.
-Many individuals with ARFID may have struggled with feeding from birth, sometimes being designated as “ by their pediatrician.
+Many individuals with ARFID may have struggled with feeding from birth, sometimes being designated as having a “failure to thrive” by their pediatrician.
 They may lack hunger cues, get full easily, and tend to avoid eating.
-Sometimes this low appetite stems from another medical condition or from a medication; for instance, having ADHD can make it hard to stay in tune with hunger cues, and .
+Sometimes this low appetite stems from another medical condition or from a medication; for instance, having ADHD can make it hard to stay in tune with hunger cues, and stimulant medications to treat ADHD can blunt appetite.

 - Selective eating due to sensory sensitivity.
-In this presentation, selective eating is driven by intense aversions to or strong preferences for certain textures, colors, smells, and tastes.
-This high level of sensitivity is but can also be present in those who are not.
+You may have heard the phrase "selective eating disorder"; that phrase refers to this ARFID presentation.
+Here, selective eating is driven by intense aversions to or strong preferences for certain textures, colors, smells, and tastes.
+This high level of sensitivity is common among individuals who are on the autism spectrum but can also be present in those who are not.
 These individuals will have a very limited number of foods they feel safe eating.
-Often, pre-packaged foods from a specific brand or items from a particular fast food restaurant are the only acceptable foods, as they are consistent, predictable, and easier to eat.
+Often, pre-packaged foods from a specific brand or items from a particular fast food restaurant are the only acceptable foods, as they are consistent, predictable, and easy to eat.

 - Avoiding foods because of a specific feared outcome.
 Common food-related phobias include fears of vomiting, choking, allergic reaction, illness, or pain.
-Symptoms may suddenly appear after a traumatic eating-related incident, or the fear may grow slowly over time after experiencing multiple upsetting events.
-This presentation is most often associated with a sudden and significant drop in weight that .
+Symptoms of this presentation may suddenly appear after a traumatic eating-related incident, or the fear may grow slowly over time after experiencing multiple upsetting events.
+This presentation is most often associated with a sudden and significant drop in weight that may lead to hospitalization.

-If your loved one has symptoms of ARFID, your family may have been struggling with feeding challenges for a while.
-Parents are often given the advice to “ignore it” or told it’s a phase your child will grow out of.
-You may have even been blamed or shamed for the way you or your child eats.
-ARFID is not your fault.
-We know that and that parents do not cause eating disorders.
+If your loved one has ARFID symptoms, your family may have been struggling with feeding challenges for a while.
+You may have been given the common advice to “ignore it” or told it’s a phase your child will grow out of, or you may have even been blamed or shamed for the way you or your child eats.
+It's important to understand that ARFID is not your fault, nor is it your child's fault.
+Eating disorders are not a choice, and parents do not cause eating disorders.